brocaar/chirpstack-docs/content/overview/architecture.md

 ![architecture](/img/architecture.png)

-## LoRa nodes
+## LoRaWAN devices

-The IoT devices or "nodes" (not pictured in the image above) are the devices sending data to the LoRa network (through the LoRa gateways).
+The IoT devices (not pictured in the image above) are the devices sending data to the LoRa network (through the LoRa gateways).
 These devices could be for example sensors measuring air quality, temperature, humidity, location...

 ## LoRa gateway

-The gateways are receiving data from the nodes and typically run an implementation of the [packet-forwarder](https://github.com/Lora-net/packet_forwarder) software.
+The gateways are receiving data from the devices and typically run an implementation of the [packet-forwarder](https://github.com/Lora-net/packet_forwarder) software.
 This software is responsible for the interface with the LoRa hardware on the gateway.